 Bad odors, which translate into lost business, can die a painless but definite death and never come back to life.
 Consider this sort of how-to article a guide for saving your business, your clients and your poor nose.

-Bad Odors Can Transform An Otherwise Good Experience
+Poor Restaurant Odor Control Can Transform An Otherwise Good Experience

 By way of example, have you ever dined at a nice restaurant only to be completely turned off by the appearance and odors in the bathroom?
 It happens more often than you think, and as a restaurant owner, you can alter a customer’s loyalty to and impression of your establishment as quickly as a fallen soufflé can question a chef’s culinary talents.
 No matter how good the food or service may be, a new survey commissioned by Cintas Corporation and conducted by Harris Poll indicated that 97% of American adults would be influenced to not return to a restaurant if they experienced some type of issue related to the restroom facility.